 For more information on a Smoke-Free Southlake, please click here

 is available at any time through the services of the Hospital Chaplain, community clergy, volunteer chaplains, and pastoral care volunteers to assist patients and family members with their spiritual and/or religious needs without bias.
 If you would like to see the Hospital Chaplain, or your own minister or church visitor, any member of the healthcare team will be pleased to assist you in making the necessary arrangements.

 Chapels are located on Level 1 and Level 2 of the East Building and are always open to patients, their families, and friends for meditation and prayer.
 Use of the chapel for rituals is permitted.
 A nominal fee may apply.
 Arrangements can be made by contacting the Hospital Chaplain at ext.
 2539.

 The Gift Shop is located on Level 1 of the East Building and offers an assortment of gifts and necessities such as clothing, toiletries, cards, and magazines/books, as well as Ontario Lottery and Gaming Corporation lottery tickets.

 Fresh flower arrangements are available in the Gift Shop.
 Flowers can be purchased on-site or over the phone for delivery to patients by one of our volunteers.

 The Gift Shop is volunteer run and all proceeds benefit Southlake.
 Note that the Gift Shop hours are subject to volunteer availability.

 Monday to Friday 9:00 a.m. – 5:00 p.m. and 6:00 p.m. – 8:00 p.m.

 Lost and Found

-Southlake is not responsible for items that go missing.
-We recommend that our patients not bring valuables such as jewellery, large sums of money or personal mementos to the Hospital.
+Southlake is not responsible for items which go missing.
+We recommend that our patients not bring valuables such as jewellery, large sums of money, or personal mementos to the Hospital.